 One of the many reason people shy away from healthy eating is the cost.
 Yes, I’ll be the first to admit that eating healthy can get pretty expensive especially if you have a family.
 Many people constantly ask how we eat the way we do.
-Here I will share some of our secrets with buying produce on a budget.
+Here I will share some of our secrets about buying produce on a budget.

 Buying Fresh Produce On A Budget

 Once you decide to take health into your own hands you end up finding yourself somewhere near the produce department unsure of what to buy and scared to know the cost.
 Eating healthy does require a large amount of produce since fruits and veggies are the cornerstones of a healthy diet.
-They are rich with vitamins, minerals, healthy fats, carbs, everything you need to nourish the beautiful body you call home.
+They are rich in vitamins, minerals, healthy fats, carbs, and everything you need to nourish the beautiful body you call home.

-There are many different budget friendly places to get good fruits and veggies.
-The most common places are your average supermarket, farmers market, co-ops and best of all your own garden!
+There are many different budget-friendly places to get good fruits and veggies.
+The most common places are your average supermarket, farmers market, co-ops, and best of all your own garden!
 If you’re a busy person like most and gardening is not something you are ready to commit to, don’t worry, you can still find reasonably priced produce that you and your family can enjoy.
 Here’s what I have learned about shopping smart and buying produce on a budget.

 The best way to save money when buying your produce is to shop with the seasons.
 Seasonal food is much cheaper and does not require anywhere near as much effort to produce.
-This allows farmers to use natural pesticide free practices or grow them organically since mother nature is creating the optimal environment for them to grow.
+This allows farmers to use natural pesticide-free practices or grow them organically since mother nature is creating the optimal environment for them to grow.
 Most non-seasonal produce is usually grown thousands of miles away, picked prematurely with shipping time taking days to weeks to get to your local market.
-Since the nutrients presented in fruits or vegetables largely deplete after a few days of picking, maintaining optimal nutrition is increased when shopping seasonally.
+Since the nutrients present in fruits or vegetables largely deplete after a few days of picking, maintaining optimal nutrition is increased when shopping seasonally.
 Looking for what’s in season in your local area?
 Check out Sustainable Table and get a list of what to buy.
-Buying seasonal produce been a great penny saver and allows us to take advantage of the changing abundance of produce offered season to season.
+Buying seasonal produce has been a great penny saver and allows us to take advantage of the changing abundance of produce offered season to season.

 My favorite places to shop are at the local farmer’s markets.
 This can be a great way to source organic, pesticide-free fruits and veggies without paying the higher prices of health food markets.
-Building relationships with the local farmers can be golden when shopping on a budget.
-Often times I got free or low cost produce because farmers needed to clear out inventory.
+Building relationships with local farmers can be golden when shopping on a budget.
+Often times I got free or low-cost produce because farmers needed to clear out inventory.
 Since the farmers are selling directly to the consumer, they can offer much lower prices and fresher produce.
 Looking for a farmers market in your area?
 Check out Local Harvest.
-As I said before, when you buy produce from the supermarkets, a lot of it is picked many weeks before your purchase.
+As I said before, when you buy produce from supermarkets, a lot of it is picked many weeks before your purchase.
 This results in produce that is not fully ripened or doesn’t have the nutritional density due to it aging on the truck or shelf.
 Most farmers sell freshly picked produce, and some are picked the same day.
 I didn’t realize what a big difference this was until I tried it firsthand.
 For example, when I buy kale from the supermarket vs local farmers, I can always taste and smell the difference.
 The kale from the farmer’s market is far more flavorful than that of the supermarket, and even when cutting, the smell of the kale from the farmer’s market is much stronger.
-Plus it last much longer in the refrigerator which is a BIG win for me.
+Plus it lasts much longer in the refrigerator which is a BIG win for me.

 Conventional vs Organic